fabi200123/canonical-openstack-docs/how-to/misc/bootstrap-highly-available-juju-controller-on-top-of-a-lxd-cluster.rst

 You will need:

+* one dedicated physical network with:

+  * an unlimited access to the Internet
+  * DHCP server configured to serve LXD containers

 * at least three dedicated physical machines with:

   * hardware specifications matching minimum hardware specifications for the *Cloud* node as documented under the :doc:`Enterprise requirements</reference/enterprise-requirements>` section